simonschoof/simonschoof.com/content/post/mastodon-on-aws-local-docker.md

 {{< figure2 src="images/mastodon-running-locally.webp" class="mastodon-running-locally" caption="Mastodon running on social.localhost" attrrel="noopener noreferrer" >}}

 After logging in we can change the password of our admin user, add an avatar and a header image and write our first toots.
+After we uploaded somes images we can see that they are not displayed on Mastodon.
+This is because Minio has a Content Security Policy (CSP) in place which [prevents mixed (HTTP / HTTPS content)](https://github.com/minio/minio/blob/6c11dbffd53dffd439d198f4b44e423d3e37e746/cmd/generic-handlers.go#L545).
+As a workaround I temporarily installed the [Disable Content Security extension](https://chrome.google.com/webstore/detail/disable-content-security/ieelmcmcagommplceebfedjlakkhpden/related) in my Chromium browser.
+After disbaling the CSP on the Mastodon page we can see the images.

 {{< figure2 src="images/mastodon-mastodon.webp" class="mastodon-first-toot" caption="Mastodon first toots" attrrel="noopener noreferrer" >}}